-Labour Party summer camp case: Permanent suppression for young man guilty of assaulting two people
+Labour Party summer camp case: Court grants man permanent suppression to protect against social media 'mob'

 Priest also said it was easy for the courts to discount "misguided comments by uninformed people" on social media commenting on news events.

-Facebook and Twitter users, she has said, have labelled her client a "sexual predator" and "the Labour Youth Camp pervert".

-When making his decision, Justice Whata said: "The combined seriousness of the alleged offending and the political dimension strongly engages the principle of open justice."

-The judge also pondered the prospect of continuing suppression until after the general election, but on reflection he said the political dimension precludes such a course.
+When making his decision, Justice Whata pondered the prospect of continuing suppression until after the general election, but on reflection he said the political dimension precludes such a course.

 After the sentencing, one of the victims spoke to Newstalk ZB and said the case had became a "political football".

-Both victims and the Crown were also against suppression.
+Both victims and the Crown were against suppression for the man.

 When the trial began last August, the court heard there had been heavy drinking at the camp, which was described by witnesses as a "glorified piss-up".